Robert Kasun: Priesthood

 Kasun taught at Basilian schools in Merrillville, Indiana, and Sudbury, Ontario, before he was appointed to teach at St. Michael's College School in Toronto.
 After moving to teach at St. Francis High School in Calgary, he served on the General Council of the Basilian Fathers from 1989 to 1997.
+From 2001 -2009.
+Kasun was the Parish Priest of St Thomas More Parish in Calgary Alberta.

 From 2009, Kasun served as a secular priest in the Archdiocese of Edmonton, ministering at two inner-city parishes in Edmonton.
 As pastor in Edmonton, Kasun sought to increase fundraising for the local homeless population and advocated for the Sudanese diaspora to maintain celebration of Mass in Dinka and with their cultural elements so long as they followed the General Instruction of the Roman Missal.
 Kasun also work on an abuse prevention program in Edmonton, facing a backlash from parishioners for implementing "strict" rules that required windows in every room and multiple adults in Sunday school classes.
 Efforts by Kasun and others led to the Archdiocese of Toronto receiving Praesidium Accreditation certifying a high standard of abuse prevention.